hdraganovski/SsTrilateration/README.md

 # Wifi implementation
 I used wifi hotspots on android as beacons.
 The position is advertised through the name of the network.
-The distance is measured with the following formula TODO values
+The distance is measured with the following formula [TODO: formula]

-The scans are done TODO value.
+The scans are done [TODO: value].
 I cut off the top and bottom outliers and calculate the average of the remaining.
 The bluetooth scanning uses the same method.

-Accuracy TODO value
+Accuracy [TODO: value]

 # Results

+# Closing thoughts

 # References